-\begin{Corollary} Let $G_{\lambda,k}$ be a skeleton of a graph such that $G_{(\lambda,k)_{(2,2)}}$ contains a $M$-fat $H$ minor for $M\geq 6$, $G_{\lambda,k}$ contains at least a $M+1$-fat $H$ minor. \end{Corollary}
+\begin{Corollary} Let $G_{\lambda,k}$ be a skeleton of a graph such that $G_{(\lambda,k)_{(2,2)}}$ contains a $M$-fat $H$ minor for $M\geq 6$, $G_{\lambda,k}$ contains at least a $(M+1)$-fat $H$ minor. \end{Corollary}

-\begin{Theorem}[Starving Minor Theorem] If a coarsely bottlenecked graph $G$ does not contain a graph $H$ as an asymptotic minor than $G$ is quasi-isometric to a graph $G'$ with no $5$-fat $H$ minor.
-Furthermore such a $G'$ may be constructed by repeatedly taking $2,2$ skeletons of $G$ and the constants of this quasi-isometry may be determined by the scale and coarse bottlenecking number of $G$ as well as the scale where $G$ does not contain $H$ as a fat minor. \end{Theorem}
+\begin{Theorem}[Diminishing Minor Theorem] If a coarsely bottlenecked graph $G$ does not contain a graph $H$ as an asymptotic minor then $G$ is quasi-isometric to a graph $G'$ with no $5$-fat $H$ minor.
+Furthermore such a $G'$ may be constructed by repeatedly taking $(2,2)$-skeletons of $G$.
+The constants of this quasi-isometry may be determined by the coarse bottlenecking number of $G$ as well as the scale where $G$ does not contain $H$ as a fat minor. \end{Theorem}

 \begin{proof} Let $G$ be a coarsely bottlenecked graph that does not contain $H$ as an asymptotic minor.
 As $G$ is coarsely bottlenecked, it is quasi-isometric to a skeleton $G_{2,2}$.
 As asymptotic minors are preserved under quasi-isometry, $G_{2,2}$ does not contain $H$ as an asymptotic minor.
 This gives that there is some $M$ such that $G_{2,2}$ contains at most an $M$-fat $H$ minor.
-Take $M+1$ $(2,2)$ skeletons of $G_{2,2}$ to produce a graph $G'$, note that $G$ is quasi-isometric to $G'$.
+Take $M+1$ consecutive $(2,2)$-skeletons of $G_{2,2}$ to produce a graph $G'$, note that $G$ is quasi-isometric to $G'$.